Equivalent models of derived stacks: Applications

 {\it A projection} is a map opposite to the canonical map \(A\to A\otimes_\infty B\) for \(B\neq 0.\) \end{definition} The categories of Construction \ref{con:cinf_sites} can be equipped with one of the following four coverages: \begin{construction} \begin{enumerate}[(i)] \item Covering families consist of isomorphisms. \item Covering families consist of finite open covers. \item Covering families consist of finite open covers and projections. \item Covering families consist of open covers. \end{enumerate} \end{construction} We have the following diagram of corresponding topoi, where the empty entries correspond to non-subcanonical topologies.

-Now we define derived versions of sites from Construction \ref{con:cinf_sites}. \begin{definition} Let \(\mb{M}\) be any of the ten categories defined in Construction \ref{con:cinf_sites}.
-Then its simplicial derived version \(s\MM\) is the full subcategory of \(s\CI\Alg_r\) spanned by algebras weakly equivalent to ones with \(\pi_0\) belonging to \(M.\) Analogously we define DG derived version \(DG\MM\) of \(M\) by taking the full subcategory of \(DG\CI\Alg_r\) spanned by algebras weakly equivalent to ones with \(H_0\) belonging to \(M.\) Finally, we can construct a DG semifree version \(SFDG\MM\) of \(\mb{M}\) by taking the full subcategory of \(DG\MM\) spanned by semifree algebras. \end{definition} This definition clearly allows us to immediately promote the coverages of Construction \ref{con:cinf_top} to homotopical coverages.
+The rows for \(\mb{V}_\omega,\mb{W}_\omega\) are the same as for \(\mb{V},\mb{W}.\) Now we define derived versions of sites from Construction \ref{con:cinf_sites}. \begin{definition} Let \(\mb{M}\) be any of the ten categories defined in Construction \ref{con:cinf_sites}.
+Then its simplicial derived version \(\s\MM\) is the full subcategory of \(\s\CI\Alg_r\) spanned by algebras weakly equivalent to ones with \(\pi_0\) belonging to \(\mb{M}.\) Analogously we define DG derived version \(\dg\MM\) of \(\mb{M}\) by taking the full subcategory of \(\dg\CI\Alg_r\) spanned by algebras weakly equivalent to ones with \(H_0\) belonging to \(\mb{M}.\) Finally, we can construct a DG semifree version \(\sfdg\MM\) of \(\mb{M}\) by taking the full subcategory of \(\dg\MM\) spanned by semifree algebras. \end{definition} This definition clearly allows us to immediately promote the coverages of Construction~\ref{con:cinf_top} to homotopical coverages.
 Thus we obtain a higher version of each site.
-Hence there is a table analogous to the table \eqref{table_of_topoi} for model topoi of stacks, and we can promote all equivalences of the table \eqref{table_of_topoi} to equivalences of model topoi. \begin{theorem} Derived simplicial, DG and semifree DG versions of any of the ten sites given by the above construction produce equivalent model topoi of stacks. \end{theorem} \begin{proof} Since the categories of \(DG\MM\) and \(s\MM\) are mapped to one another by the pair \((\Qc,\N)\) and this pair of functors preserves the homotopical coverages, Theorem \ref{thm:site_eq_gen} applies, and we get the desired equivalence.
-For the inclusion of the semifree site, we use the standard technique involving the deformation of the identity functor via the cofibrant replacement \cite[\S 2]{riehl2014categorical} to see that there is an equivalence of homotopical categories.
-Subsequently we can apply \cite[Theorem 2.3.1]{toen2005homotopical}. \end{proof}
+Hence there is a table analogous to the table \eqref{table_of_topoi} for model topoi of stacks, and we can promote all equivalences of the table \eqref{table_of_topoi} to equivalences of model topoi. \begin{theorem} Each site of the previous construction yields three homotopical sites: simplicial, differential graded, and semifree differential graded one.
+The categories of stacks over these three sites are all Quillen equivalent. \end{theorem} \begin{proof} Since the categories of \(\dg\MM\) and \(\s\MM\) are mapped to one another by the pair \((\Qc,\N)\) and this pair of functors preserves the homotopical coverages, Theorem \ref{thm:site_eq_gen} applies, and we get the desired equivalence.
+For the inclusion of the semifree site, we use the standard technique involving the deformation of the identity functor via the cofibrant replacement, see the book of Riehl \cite[\S 2]{riehl2014categorical} to see that there is an equivalence of homotopical categories.
+Subsequently we can apply the result of \TV \cite[Theorem 2.3.1]{toen2005homotopical}. \end{proof}